kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/Fran%20Allfrey.jpeg)

 Dr Fran Allfrey completed her AHRC-funded PhD at King’s College London in 2020.
-She researches the post-medieval reception of early English archaeology and literature, with a focus on how the past is remade in museums, mass media, and in community arts and regeneration activity, and the emotional, social, and political stakes of these remakings.
+She researches the post-medieval reception of early English archaeology and literature, with a focus on how the past is remade in museums, mass media, and in community arts and regeneration activity.

 ## Brooke Altringham